bcmichael/RNMR-Docs/docs/command/full_command.md

 destination is buffer 1.
 The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## PSX
-Set acquisition transmitter phase
+Set transmitter phase

 Category: Acquisition

-Format: `PSX` ichan ipsx phase
+Format: `PSX` chan psx phase

-Defaults: 1 current current
+Defaults: 1 1 current

+Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
-Sets acquisition transmitter phase.
+`PSX` sets a transmitter phase.
+If chan or psx are omitted RNMR will prompt for them with a default of 1.
+If phase is omitted RNMR will prompt for it with the current phase of that psx on that channel as a default.
 ## PSXEX
-Load transmitter phase program from PAM memory
+Load transmitter phase program from PAM memory.

 Category: